Manage Android personally-owned/corporate-owned work profile devices with Intune

 VPN support is similar to Android VPN profiles.
 The same VPN providers and basic configuration options are available for Android Enterprise management with two differences:

-Work profile-scoped VPN – VPN connections are limited to just the apps deployed to the work profile.
+Work profile-scoped VPN – VPN connections are limited to just the apps deployed to the personally-owned or corporate-owned work profile.
 Only Android Enterpise-managed apps can use the VPN connection.
 Personal apps on the device cannot use a managed VPN connection.
 For more information, see Android Enterprise VPN settings.

 App-specific VPN – App-specific VPN can be configured in Intune if the VPN provider supports: